-The success of a vending machine business primarily relies on its location.
 Choose the business right location and you’ll enjoy optimum profits.
 So how do you know if a location is a good place to put up a vending machine?

 First, the area should have constant foot traffic.
 Second, the area should be secure and safe from vandals.
 And third, your products should compliment the market profile of the area.

 The third tip is actually the most important.
 Have you ever wondered why you see toilet paper vending machines inside restrooms, coffee vending machines near offices, soda vending machines in parking lots and candy or gumball vending machines in places where there are lots of children?

 It’s because people buy from vending machines usually for two reasons – out of need and out of impulse.